synw/sqlcool/README.md

 *New in 4.0.0*: define models that have database methods.
 The main advantage of this is to use only typed model data and avoid the type conversions from maps for every query.
-It directly plugs custom models to the database.
+It directly plugs custom models into the database.
 Example:

 In schema.dart: